-According to research, leaky gut could be the cause of your food allergies, low energy, joint pain, thyroid disease, autoimmune conditions and slow metabolism could be leaky gut symptoms progression.
+According to research, the cause of your food allergies, low energy, joint pain, thyroid disease, autoimmune conditions and slow metabolism could be leaky gut symptoms progression.

 Think of the lining of your digestive tract like a net with extremely small holes in it that only allow specific substances to pass through.
 Your gut lining works as a barrier keeping out bigger particles that can damage your system.